zt-sv/schwartz.js/README.md

-schwartz
+schwartz.js
 ========

-«Use the schwartz, Lone Starr»
+May the schwartz be with you!

 sCHwARTz - Character Art